 Indeed, the Raspberry Pi 3 B+ is already overclocked to run at 1.4GHz.
 That said, when core temps hit 60°C, this gets throttled to 1.2GHz, down to 1.1GHz at 82°C. In addition, when idle, the Raspberry Pi 3 B+ runs at only 600MHz.
 With these in mind, we can achieve a max performance by keeping the RPi 3 B+ cool and optionally you can also raise the idle operating speed.

 To keep it cool, you can go the free route, use a standing fan you may already have at home or place it in the direct path of your AC vent.
 Or you can invest in cooling fans and/or cooling cases.
-I can personally recommend the iUniker Raspberry Pi 3 B+ ABS Case with Cooling Fan and Heatsink (cool but not to loud) or the Raspberry Pi 3 B+ Case + fan by iUniker (cooler but a bit loud).
-There’re tons of good cooling options available, however there’re also a bunch which are useless.
-So shop around or come up with free solutions which are often most rewarding.
+I can personally recommend the iUniker Raspberry Pi 3 B+ ABS Case with Cooling Fan and Heatsink (cool but not too loud) or the Raspberry Pi 3 B+ Case + fan by iUniker (cooler but a bit loud).
+There are tons of good cooling options available, however there’re also a bunch which are useless.
+So shop around, or come up with free solutions which are often more rewarding.

 Increasing idle speed or enabling Turbo mode on the Raspberry Pi 3 B+

 Once your Raspberry Pi 3 B+ is has a good cooling solution in place, you can stop there because it means when under load your board will almost always operate at 1.4GHz!
 However, if you’d like to go a bit further you can try adding one of the following lines in your config.txt.
 The latter probably being the only noticeable performance change of the two.

 1) Setting arm_freq_min=900 – this will increase the ondemand idle speed from 600MHz to 900MHz.
 Again, there’s no reason to change this really.